Day 27 Arguments: 14 August 2019

 Justice Chandrachud inquired that the site also seemed to be of significant religious importance to Buddhism.
 CS Vaidyanathan accepted that the site held significance to Buddhism.
 However, he insisted that the relevant question is whether the faith of Hindu worshippers persisted.
 He argued that the beliefs of Hindu worshippers about the divinity of the site persisted despite the influence of other religions such as Jainism, Buddhism and Islam.

-Relying on the 1990 and 1991 photographs of the mosque site taken by Archaeological Survey of India, he said that the original temple had been demolished and a temple was later built on the disputed land around 300 years ago.
+Relying on the 1990 and 1991 photographs of the mosque site taken by Archaeological Survey of India, he said that the original temple had been demolished and a mosque was later built on the disputed land around 300 years ago.

 He quoted extracts from the 1945 suit filed by the Shia Central Board of Waqf against the Sunni Central Board of Waqf, to argue that even the Muslims had admitted that a mosque had been constructed during the reign of Emperor Babur at the birthplace of Lord Ram.